Sunday, December 21, 2025

 Motivation and Money in Sport

 But the Big question asked is if spending $2m on bonus for the players was a good or bad thing.
 I will not address the other question of whether this is the best use of additional money in football.
-I will instead focus on this question: Is a huge bonus a big motivation to perform on the field?
+I will instead focus on this question: Is a huge bonus a big motivation for players to perform on the field?

-Although the link between incentive pay and performance is not definitive in behavioural economics, in football, there is a general acceptance that “pay for performance” as a principle is important.
+Although the link between incentive pay and performance is not definitive in behavioural economics, in football, there is a general acceptance that “pay for performance” is important.
 At the club level, the contract of footballers are always written in ways to spur performance.
 Players have individual bespoke contracts based on appearance, goals scored or conceded, minutes played and so on.
 They are paid when targets are met.
 But there are also bonus pools allocated to team performance – win bonuses, progression in cup tournaments, league placements, and trophies won as some examples.
 Some contracts are also multiyear.
-A player may be rewarded if the team wins promotion within three years, reflective of a longer term project.
+A player may be rewarded if the team wins promotion within three years, reflective of a longer-term project.

 But at the national level, things are very different.
 In each FIFA window, FIFA compels clubs to release their players for international duty with zero compensation for the club.
 The National Association are not expected to pay players, although many do.
 But it is always done at a fraction of what their primary clubs do.
 While players can turn down the national call up, most do so because of reasons other than remuneration.
 There are multiple reasons for this.
 The clearest one is that wearing of the national jersey is for most players the pinnacle of a football playing career.
 Representing the country in the highest possible reward.
 There is also a sense of duty.
 The fan base expects the best player to turn up.
 Imagine the backlash to the personal standing of a player would get if he refuses to turn up for the national team on the basis that he is not adequately compensated.
 It is also clear that international football is a stage to perform.
 An excellent performance by a player on the international stage increases the value of the player significantly.